 It borders with the classy neighborhood of Kolonaki and Omonia square on the south and it’s only a few minutes away from Syntagma and the Academy of Athens.

 Within the confines of Exarchia, you’ll also find a small hill called Strefi where locals head for a glimpse of nature amidst the densely built quarters.

 The History of Exarchia in Athens

 The neighborhood of Exarchia submerged at some point during the late 19th century with the first buildings surfacing around the area where the main square stands today.

 Similar to the district of Plaka, Exarchia (or Exarcheia) was initially gradually inhabited by migrants from the Cycladic islands.
 Still, the area only started developing its distinct identity a few years later when the University of Athens decided to relocate a few of its departments to the new district.

 Consequently, Exarcheia started attracting a very specific crowd – students, academics, and intellectuals that frequented its small cafes and quaint taverns to engage in lively discussions and delve into long social debates.

 In the mid-1970s, the students of Exarchia were on the frontline of the city’s uprising against the regime which resulted in overthrowing the junta and further cemented the area’s character as being restless and rowdy.

 Exarchia neighborhood in Athens has retained this unconventional identity for decades now.

-It’s still a place of social, political, and artistic fermentation that bustles with people of all ages and all walks of life that flock its streets to visit that small corner of the city that never sleeps.
+It’s still a place of social, political, and artistic fermentation that bustles with people of all ages and all walks of life that flock to its streets to visit that small corner of the city that never sleeps.

 Indeed, today Exarcheia is an art heaven in the center of Athens where you’ll find a myriad of concerts, theatrical plays, festivals, events, and various performances taking place throughout the year.